Coal Creek War: Geographical setting

 The Coal Creek War took place on the eastern fringe of the Cumberland Mountains, where the range gives way to the Tennessee Valley.
 Coal Creek, a tributary of the Clinch River, flows north for several miles from its source in the mountains, slicing a narrow valley between the backbone-like Walden Ridge on the east and Vowell Mountain to the west before exiting the mountains eastward through a water gap in Walden Ridge.
 A flank of Vowell Mountain known as "Militia Hill" overlooks this water gap.

-Most of the violence centered around two communities— Briceville, at the upper end of Coal Creek near its source, and the town of Coal Creek, the modern Rocky Top, at the lower end of the creek where it emerges from its Walden Ridge water gap.
+Most of the violence centered around two communities—Briceville at the upper end of Coal Creek near its source, and the town of Coal Creek, later known as Lake City and currently the modern Rocky Top, at the lower end of the creek where it emerges from its Walden Ridge water gap.
 Other key events occurred some 15 mi south of Coal Creek at Oliver Springs.
 A substantial number of sympathetic miners trekked southward from Jellico, about twenty-five miles north of Coal Creek, and Kentucky to join the uprising, and a parallel anti-leasing conflict took place in Grundy County and Marion County, about 100 mi south of the Coal Creek area, in 1892.
 Coal Creek was connected to Kentucky and Knoxville by the East Tennessee, Virginia & Georgia Railroad, and a spur line connected Coal Creek to Briceville.